 You will need to make your arrangements for post-operative transport in advance.
 It is strongly advisable that you bring a responsible adult with you to assist you with going back home and you should not use public transport to return home.

 Pearl Dental Clinic is open everyday, including bank holidays from 9am to 10pm so you can have your appointment without having to take time off work.
-You can book an appointment by calling us on 020 8003 4449 or emailing us or book an appointment online.
+You can book an appointment by calling us on 0208 547 9997 or by emailing us or book an appointment online (available 24 hours/day).

 You can apply online now for 0% dental finance by clicking here